-PATH FORWARD
+PATH FORWARDSUMMARY

 The Town has developed a cohesive recreation and open space plan.
 To ensure the continuation, the Recreation and Open Space Element must reflect the existing and future population, the location and condition of existing facilities, as well as the supporting role which the private sector plays in the recreational network.
-What is recommended is the recognition of the exceptional recreational programming the Recreation Department manages.
+Recommended is the recognition of the exceptional recreational programming the Recreation Department manages.
 As such, a new Sub-Element has been established that pertains exclusively to programming with associated corresponding Goals, Objectives, and Policies.
+Recreational program will continue to play a critical role in the Town as younger families with children have begun to move into area and that trend is predicted to continue.